Rahiq007/Advance-Machine-Learning-Project/README.md

-# Projects
+This repository showcases personal data science projects I have worked on for building my portfolio.
+It includes machine learning models, data analysis, and visualizations using Python.
-This repository showcases personal data science and software engineering projects I have worked on for building my portfolio.
-It includes machine learning models, data analysis, visualizations, and software applications using Python, Java, and other technologies.
+The goal is to demonstrate analytical thinking to solve real-world problems with data-driven solutions.
+The projects encompass various domains and techniques like classification, regression, clustering, neural networks, computer vision, and natural language processing.